ajitgoel/hugo-blog-theme/content/post/terraform-deploying-a-multi-tiered-web-application-in-aws/index.md

 module "database" {
   source    = "./modules/database" #A
   namespace = var.namespace #B
+  # next 2 lines, data bubbles up from the networking module and trickles down into the database module.
   vpc = module.networking.vpc #A
   sg  = module.networking.sg #A
 }